A Digital Nomad's Guide to Sri Lanka: Exploring the Beauty of Ceylon

 Sri Lanka Tips For Survival

 Below is a grab bag of random tips that I’ve made while living in Sri Lanka.
-Didn’t feel like they deserve a long story but might be helpful to others:
+Treat them nomad in Sri Lanka survival tips.
+I didn’t feel like they deserve a long story but can be helpful to other nomads:

 Endnotes